 Once saved it is possible to develop a scorecard document which can be easily consulted by (authorized) end users.
-To create a scorecard document click on the "Plus" icon available in the document browser and then "Generic document"

-from the panel as shown below.
-Here fill
+To create a scorecard document click on the "Plus" icon available in the document browser and then "Generic document" from the panel as shown below.
+Here fill in mandatory fields (marked with an asterisk) and select the KPI type and KPI engine.
+Then open the "Template build".
+Here select the "Scorecard" option as in figure below9 and consequently Creation of a Scorecard document choose an existing scorecard from the list.
+Make the desired customizations and save.

-Fig. 5.525: Create a generic document from document browser.
+Fig. 5.515: Create a generic document from document browser.